nedkelly/poc-webrtc/README.md

 - Build: `pnpm build`
 - Format: `pnpm format`

-## P2P Flow
+## P2P Flow (with session API)
-1) Viewer (large screen) visits `/viewer`, clicks **Create offer**, and shows the QR/text blob.
+1) Viewer (large screen) visits `/viewer`, clicks **Create offer**, and shows a QR/link that embeds a session ID and the offer.
+It also posts the offer to `/api/signal`.
-2) Remote visits `/remote`, scans or pastes the offer, generates an answer blob, and hands it back to the viewer.
+2) Remote visits `/remote`, scans the QR or opens the link, fetches the offer (from the QR or `/api/signal`), generates an answer, and POSTs it back to `/api/signal`.
-3) Viewer applies the answer.
+3) Viewer polls `/api/signal` for the answer and applies it automatically.
 Once connected, the remote sends `config:replace` followed by `config:update` deltas for every tweak.

 Message protocol is defined in `src/shared/protocol.ts`:
 ```ts